UPPMAX/programming_formalisms/docs/misc/evaluation.md

 preferably on the last day of the course.
 Please add the result of the survey to the course folder in Google Drive (NBIS Course Catalogue).

+> [Richel] In teaching, I don't care about where the learners come from.
+> I guess this is just to make pretty pictures?

 The core question set is followed by a set of Additional (suggested) questions that training organisers might also like to ask.
 Please note: while the core question set is compulsory, Course leader(s) are encouraged to ask any